 She is employed at a Danish hospital in a team designated to women pregnant with twins and women suffering from birth anxiety.

 Ditte Toft Heskjær points to the fact that it generally puts great strain on the body to be pregnant, and with a twin pregnancy even more so.
 When you’re pregnant with twins it’s important to listen to your body.
 You need to react if you experience signs that worry you.
 According to her, the best thing you can do to remedy twin pregnancy complications is to follow official recommendations about twin pregnancy and maternity leave.
-You need to go on maternity leave earlier than with a singleton.
+You need to go on maternity leave earlier than you would need to with a singleton.
 Also, visit your midwife for regular check-ups.
 She’ll among other things check for signs of early effacement.
 This shortening of the cervix is important to discover, because it’s a sign of early labour.
 There are actions the medical staff can take to prevent early labour, if prevented in time.
 Also get some rest.

 “You need to rest during the day, but this doesn’t mean that it’s a good idea to rest on the couch all day.
 You need to keep your body active, so it can handle carrying the extra pounds.”